skogblad/The-Zoo/README.md

 # ZooZoom

 ZooZoom is an interactive web application built in React that allows users to explore a virtual zoo.
 Users can view a homepage with featured animals, browse a list of all animals, and see detailed information about each animal.
 Each animal has a feeding schedule that users can interact with, with visual indicators showing whether the animal is hungry, getting hungry, or satisfied.
+All feeding times are saved in local storage, allowing the app to keep track of each animal's last feeding.
 All animal data is fetched from a public API: https://animals.azurewebsites.net/api/animals

 ## Features